Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 EVV assures that care is delivered at the time of service by collecting six points of data.
 DDD, in coordination with stakeholder feedback, has developed restrictions enforced in both the State EVV Solution and Provider Choice Systems and policy.
 The following practices are prohibited in the DDD EVV Program:

-• DDD will not allow or accept biometric data, pictures, video, or voice recordings to identify customers.
+- DDD will not allow or accept biometric data, pictures, videos, or voice recordings to identify customers.

-• DDD will not allow or accept pictures, video, or voice recordings to substantiate PCS or HHCS visit data.
+- DDD will not allow or accept pictures, videos, or voice recordings to substantiate PCS or HHCS visit data.

-• DDD will not allow or accept visit data that includes continual GPS tracking during a visit and will only accept location information at the beginning and/or end of a PCS or HHCS visit.
-It is expected HHCS services are provided at the Customer's home.
+- DDD will not allow or accept visit data that includes continual GPS tracking during a visit and will only accept location information at the beginning and/or end of a PCS or HHCS visit.
+It is expected HHCS are provided at the Customer's home.

-• DDD will not utilize geo-fencing to restrict the location of PCS service delivery.
-Geo-fencing will be used to determine when a customer is receiving PCS services in the community versus the home.
+- DDD will not utilize geo-fencing to restrict the location of PCS delivery.
+Geo-fencing will be used to determine when a customer is receiving PCS in the community versus the home.
 Geo-fencing will be used to notify the DDD when services are provided outside the State of Illinois to ensure policies concerning out of state services are appropriately followed.

 Enrollment